dougeby/IntuneDocs/intune/includes/intune-notices.md

 - iPhone 5c
 - iPad (4th Generation)

 Starting in July, MDM enrolled devices with iOS 10 and the Company Portal will receive a prompt to upgrade their OS or device.
-If you use Application Protection Policies (APP) you can also set the “Require minimum iOS operating system (Warning only)” access setting.
+If you use Application Protection Policies (APP), you can also set the “Require minimum iOS operating system (Warning only)” access setting.

 #### What do I need to do to prepare for this change?
 Check your Intune reporting to see what devices or users may be affected.
 Go to **Devices** > **All devices** and filter by OS.
 You can add in additional columns to help identify who in your organization has devices running iOS 10.
 Request that your end users upgrade their devices to a supported OS version before September.

 ### Plan for Change: Support for version 8.1.1 and higher of Intune App SDK for iOS <!-- 3586942-->
 Starting in September 2019, Intune will move to support iOS apps with Intune App SDK 8.1.1 and higher.
 Apps built with SDK versions less than 8.1.1 will no longer be supported.
-This change will go into effect with Apple’s release of iOS 13 which is expected to come around September and also been announced in MC181399.
+This change will go into effect with Apple’s release of iOS 13, which is expected to come around September and also been announced in MC181399.

 #### How does this affect me?
 With Intune App SDK or App Wrapping integration, you can protect corporate data from unapproved applications and users via data encryption.
 The Intune App SDK for iOS will use 256-bit encryption keys by default when encryption is enabled by Intune App Protection Policies (APP).
 After this change, any iOS apps on SDK versions prior to 8.1.1, which use 128-bit encryption keys, will no longer be able to share data with applications integrated with SDK 8.1.1 or using the 256-bit keys.
 All iOS apps will need to have an SDK version 8.1.1 or higher to allow protected data sharing.

 #### What can I do to prepare for this change?
 Check your Microsoft, third-party, and line-of-business (LOB) apps.
-You should ensure all that all your applications protected with Intune APP are using SDK version 8.1.1 or later.
+Make sure all that all your applications protected with Intune APP are using SDK version 8.1.1 or later.

 - For LOB apps: You may need to republish your apps integrated with SDK version 8.1.1 or later.
 We recommend the latest SDK version.
 For information on how to prepare your LOB apps for App protection policies, see [Prepare line-of-business apps for app protection policies](../apps-prepare-mobile-application-management.md).
 - For Microsoft/Third Party apps: Ensure that you are deploying the latest version of these apps to your users.